Spanish translation here

-In Being and Time Heidegger transforms the central question of metaphysics — the so-called “ontological” question “What is Being?” — by the application of the phenomenological method of investigation developed by Edmund Husserl.
-So, to understand the project of Being and Time, we should answer two questions: “What is phenomenology?” then “What is ontology?”
+In Being and Time Heidegger transforms the central question of metaphysics—the so-called “ontological” question “What is Being?”—by applying Edmund Husserl’s phenomenological method.
+So, to understand the project of Being and Time, we should answer two questions: “What is phenomenology?” and “What is ontology?”

 Husserl’s first book, the Philosophy of Arithmetic, is an attempt to ground the concept of number in the counting activities of the human knower.
-Husserl’s second book, the three massive volumes of the Logical Investigations, were published in 1900 and 1901.
-The Logical Investigations were immensely influential–on Heidegger and on German philosophy as a whole–and through them Husserl secured his first university appointment at Göttingen in 1901.
+Husserl’s second book, Logical Investigations, was published in three massive volumes in 1900 and 1901.
+The Logical Investigations were immensely influential—on Heidegger and on German philosophy as a whole—and through them Husserl secured his first university appointment at Göttingen in 1901.

-Other Husserl works are the three volumes of Ideas, Formal and Transcendental Logic, Cartesian Meditations, The Phenomenology of the Consciousness of Internal Time, and The Crisis of European Sciences and Transcendental Phenomenology.
+Other Husserl works are the three-volume Ideas as well as Formal and Transcendental Logic, Cartesian Meditations, The Phenomenology of the Consciousness of Internal Time, and The Crisis of European Sciences and Transcendental Phenomenology.

 In 1916, Husserl moved to the University of Freiburg, where Heidegger became his assistant.
-He retired in 1929 and lived a quiet life until his death in 1938 at the age of eighty-seven.
+He retired in 1929 and lived a quiet life until his death in 1938 at the age of seventy-nine.

 It was an outwardly uneventful life.
 Husserl was a kind and decent but uncharismatic man.
 Born a Jew, Husserl was a convert to Protestantism and a political conservative.
 Yet beneath his staid exterior was a vital and creative intellect focused with extraordinary intensity on what Husserl considered to be an infinite task of philosophical reflection.